 Lisa Greenwood is Vice President for Leadership Ministry at the Texas Methodist Foundation.
 She joined the team at TMF after serving five years as a strategist with Horizons Stewardship Company.
-At the core of Lisa’s ministry is the belief that God is up to something big in this world, nothing short of a world of Love and Justice for all persons.
-Therefore, driving her service in the church is a commitment to helping individuals and churches discern God’s vision for how they might participate in what God is doing and then move to a life lived fully for Christ.
 Lisa earned a BA in Psychology from The University of Texas in Austin and a Master of Divinity from Yale Divinity School.
-Ordained in 1992, she has successfully served suburban, urban and rural churches in the North Texas Annual Conference, including ten years in youth ministry.
+Ordained in 1992, she has successfully served suburban, urban and rural churches in the North Texas Annual Conference of the United Methodist Church, including ten years in youth ministry.
 She has also served as the chair of the Order of Elders (2008-2012), a member of the Board of Ordained Ministry (2000-2012), and on the NTC Delegation in 2004, 2008, 2012 & 2016.
 Lisa speaks frequently to gatherings of pastors, laity and young adults at local church and connectional events in addition to consulting in the areas of church transformation and generosity.
 She is married to Joe Park.
 Together they share eight children and live in Dallas, Texas.

 Scott McQueen spent 19 years at Riviera United Methodist Church in St. Petersburg where he has served as the Director of Youth Ministry since 2000 as well as the Director of Children’s ministry since 2008.
 Prior to arriving at Riviera UMC, Scott spent eight years in a variety of roles within the mental health system including Case Management and Therapeutic Foster Care Supervisor.
 He is married and has three adult children.